-Binoculars are a pair of two telescopes mounted side-by-side and aligned to point in the same direction which allows the viewer to see magnified distant object with both eyes while looking through them.
-They are the second most popular optical devices used in the world beside glasses.
+Binoculars are a pair of two telescopes mounted side-by-side and aligned to point in the same direction which allows the viewer to see magnified distant objects with both eyes while looking through them.
+They are the second most popular optical devices used in the world besides glasses.

 They are used for different purposes.
 Some of the popular uses of binoculars are military applications, the military used them both in the sea and inland for various security applications.
 These devices are also used by nature enthusiasts; which include hobbies such as hunting, bird watching, hikers, astronomers, and among others.

 But before we look at the parts of binoculars and their functions, let’s see how these devices have evolved.

 Binoculars over the years have evolved.
 From Galilean glasses to the modern binoculars we see today.
 Their fundamental structure has not changed much except some few improvements and add-ons that some recent day binoculars have such as lens and prism coatings, gas purging in the binoculars interior and stabilization techniques used to stabilize high magnification binoculars.

 A quick Lists of the Parts of Binoculars

 Below are the detailed roles each part plays in the proper functioning of the binoculars.